- Math Courses & Pathways

 The Math Department at Las Positas College is very committed to making sure that every student has access to a consistent and quality math course and is supported in their endeavors to be successful both during and after the class meeting times.

 We believe every effort must be made to ensure that a student has access to the supports the need get and keep the student back on track mathematically.
 To this end, we encourage instructors to make themselves available outside of the classroom.
-Students should also be encouraged to study in the Mathematics Learning Center (located in the Integrated Learning Center in Building 1200) and to sign up for a free Mathematics Tutor (located in the Tutorial Center in Building 2400).
-The material must be patiently presented, especially in the non-transferable courses, and students' questions must be given high priority.
+Students should also be encouraged to study in the Mathematics Learning Center (located in the Integrated Learning Center in Building 2100; 21119) and to sign up for a free Mathematics Tutor (located in the Tutorial Center in Building 2100).
+The material must be patiently presented, especially in the entry level transferable courses that students may be under prepared for in the wake of AB705/1705.
 Students should never be made to feel that they or their questions are stupid; if a student needs additional assistant than time allows in the classroom, they should be positively encouraged to take advantage of the many resources available to them for free, and at a pace and mode appropriate to their learning needs.